Epitome87/50-projects-50-days/README.md

 Using the RandomUser API, we generate a list of users.
 Using the search field, you can search the user list for a specific name or location, and the list will add / remove results appropriately with the search criteria provided.

 ###### `Originally Completed: 9/17/2021`

+### Day 43 - Feedback UI Design

+A simple feedback form with "Unhappy", "Neutral", and "Satisfied" options.
+The user can select one of the three options, submit their decision, and receive a message thanking them for their rating.

+###### `Originally Completed: 9/18/2021`